TraderPilotTraderPilot

 ES

-Trailing drawdown is the rule that blows the most prop firm evaluations.
-This guide explains how it works and how to avoid its trap.
+Trailing drawdown is the rule that blows the most prop firm Combines.
+This guide breaks down the intraday math, contrasts it with static drawdown and shows you how to trade it without burning the account.

 — Summary